Wrongful Death Lawyer Vero Beach, FL

 Myth: It Was an Accident, so I Can’t File a Wrongful Death Lawsuit

 Fact: The vast majority of wrongful death lawsuits involve accidents.
 Only a very small percentage is due to willful acts such as assault or murder.
 Just because it was an accident doesn’t mean it wasn’t a wrongful death.
 A Tuttle Larsen, P.A. wrongful death lawyer in Vero Beach, FL, can help you determine if your loved one’s demise was a wrongful death or not.
 If it was, you may have a solid case despite the accidental nature of your relative’s passing.

 Myth: A Wrongful Death Case Will Take Too Long

 It can seem like forever when you’re waiting for a wrongful death case to proceed.
 However, the majority of wrongful death cases will wind up settling out of court, mitigating the need for a lengthy, drawn-out trial.
 Many are settled on the order of months, not the years you worry about waiting.
-Your wrongful death lawyer in Vero Beach, FL, from Tuttle Law, is there to do the heavy lifting for you, so you can grieve in peace.
+Your wrongful death lawyer in Vero Beach, FL, from Tuttle Larsen, P.A., is there to do the heavy lifting for you, so you can grieve in peace.

 Myth: I Don’t Need an Attorney to File a Wrongful Death Claim